France-ioi/algorea-devdoc/design/access-rights/items.md

 ### Granted permissions table (permissions_granted)

 The `permissions_granted` table express the raw permissions given to a group on an item.
-One permission entry matches exactly one group, one item, and one owner.
-The owner is the group who has given this permission, all permissions given by users are given as a specific group which has the required permissions to do so and which will be able to revoke or modify this permission.
+One permission entry matches exactly one group, one item, and one source.
+The source is either "groupManagers", "unlock" (more to be added) and defines how this permission was granted and can be modified.
 There may be several permissions for a same *(group, item)*.

 The attributes of this table are the following:
-* group_id, item_id, owner_group_id [PK]
+* group_id, item_id, source [PK]
 * latest_update_on
 * can_view, can_grant_view, can_watch, can_edit, is_owner